algorandfoundation/specs/dev/partkey.md

 uses [Ed25519 public\-key signature system](https://ed25519.cr.yp.to/).

 Algorand uses a two\-level ephemeral signature scheme.
-Instead of signing voting messages directly, an algorand account uses her master key to sign an intermediate ephemeral sub-key.
+Instead of signing voting messages directly, a algorand accounts use their _root keys_ to sign an intermediate ephemeral sub-key.
-This intemediate ephemeral sub-key signs a batch of leaf level ephemeral sub-keys.
-Hence, each intermediate ephemeral sub-key is associate with a batch number ($\Batch$), and each leaf ephemeral sub-key is associate with a batch number (of its parent key) and an offset ($\Offset$, denotes its offset in current batch).
-A voting message is signed hierarchically: the master key $\rightarrow$ batch sub\-key $\rightarrow$ leaf sub-key
+This intermediate ephemeral sub-key signs a batch of leaf level ephemeral sub-keys.
+Hence, each intermediate ephemeral sub-key is associate with a batch number ($\Batch$), and each leaf ephemeral sub-key is associate with a batch number (of its parent key) and an offset ($\Offset$, denotes its offset within a batch).
+A voting message is signed hierarchically: the root key $\rightarrow$ batch sub\-key $\rightarrow$ leaf sub-key
-$\rightarrow$ voting message (more details in next sub-section: One\-time Signature).
+$\rightarrow$ agreement voting message (more details in next sub-section: One\-time Signature).

-Each leaf level ephemeral sub-key is used only once, and will be deleted and updated if current batch of leaf level ephemeral sub-keys run out.
-Algorand allows users to set the number of leaf leval ephemeral sub-key per batch, $\KeyDilution$.
-For example, the default $\KeyDilution$ value of the current consensus protocol (V17) is $10,000$.
+Each leaf level ephemeral sub-key is used for voting on a single agreement round, and will be deleted afterward.
+Once a batch of leaf level ephemeral sub-keys run out, new batch would be generated.
+Algorand allows users to set the number of leaf level ephemeral sub-key per batch, $\KeyDilution$.
+For example, the default $\KeyDilution$ value of of the genesis consensus protocol (V17) was $10,000$.
-An algorand account can change her $\KeyDilution$ via key registration transactions (see
+An algorand account can change its $\KeyDilution$ via key registration transactions (see
 [the ledger specification](https://github.com/algorandfoundation/specs/blob/master/dev/ledger.md)).